 IMPORTANT: The information must be in the same language as your website, i.e if your website is in Danish, the information should be in Danish.

 Adding any additional information to a cookie is easy to do in Openli.

 Then select the provider of the cookie you want to edit.
-In this example we have chosen Cloudflare and insert the necessary information:
+In this example we have chosen Openli and inserted the necessary information:

-Note that we would love nothing more, than to be able to add the information for you automatically.
-Unfortunately, we can’t see what data you collect and this makes it impossible for us to do so in any useful way.
+Important: We would love nothing more, than to be able to add the information for you automatically.
+Unfortunately, we can’t see what data you collect, what you use it for etc. So it’s your responsibility and you need to add it.